nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In blocks of computer code, spaces, line breaks, and empty lines must be preserved.
 It should be noted, however, that the correct markup for code blocks involves interpretation alongside the principle of capturing the text verbatim.
 For example, programming books may sometimes use a mix of semantic line breaks, which must be preserved, and line breaks necessitated by the print layout.

-### Bolding and Italics
+### Bold and Italics

 The only elements to be used are [^strong^] for bold and [^em^] for italics.
-Other type of formatting may be required in certain publications and, if such is the case, specific instructions will be given in the Editing Instructions.
+Other types of markup may be required in certain publications.
+If so, specific instructions will be provided in the Editing Instructions.

 Principles for how `<strong>` and `<em>` are used can be found in the Daisy Accessible Publishing Knowledge Base, [Bolding and Italics](https://kb.daisy.org/publishing/docs/html/emphasis.html).